fortrabbit/craft-copy/README.md

 ### Template and dependencies code via Git

-Craft Copy offers a light weight Git wrapper with auto-suggestions for Composer updates and other candy.
-This is the most optional part of Craft Copy.
-The direction will be in most case up only (push code), since you will develop locally first and then push changes up to the fortrabbit App.
+Craft Copy offers a light weight Git wrapper.
+The direction will be in most case `up` (push code), since you will develop locally first and then push changes up to the fortrabbit App.
 Since Git is transport layer and version history, those changes are non-destructive.
 You can always roll back.

 The `composer.json` is also managed in Git and when you push a change to that file, Composer will run during deployment on fortrabbit.
 That's not Craft Copy but a fortrabbit feature.
 So you don't need to login by SSH and run Composer manually.
 Also you should not trigger any updates with the Craft CMS Control Panel on the fortrabbit App itself.